 This is one of the main catalysts that continue to drive the adoption of cloud-based CRM applications.
 The flexibility of customizing CRM applications to match how sales and marketing teams work, rather than the reverse, is revolutionizing CRM and fueling its continued growth.

-More integrated, contextually-aware and intelligent CRM applications and platforms in will enable marketing and sales teams to define strategies with greater precision, while measuring results achieved better than ever before.
-The future of CRM is also predicated on how quickly APIs are redefining cloud platforms.
+More integrated, contextually-aware and intelligent CRM applications and platforms will enable marketing and sales teams to define strategies with greater precision, while measuring results achieved by sales teams better than ever before.
+CRM future developments are also predicated on how quickly APIs are redefining cloud platforms.
 Using APIs to integrate with enterprise applications is just the beginning.

 CRM will continue to outpace overall enterprise software growth, as the plethora of technologies and strategies they support have a direct contribution to revenue growth.
 Not to mention, they can be measured by new customer acquisition and gross margin growth.
 Due to all of these factors, the future of CRM is among the brightest in all of enterprise and cloud-based software.